 If you would like to make an initial appointment to discuss your issues and to see whether we get along, please call or email me on the details given above.

 Training, qualifications & experience

 I am a graduate of the Spectrum (UKCP accredited) training qualification and I hold a psychology degree (BA Hons) from the University of Nottingham.
 As well as my experience of working privately, I have worked with the counselling organisations The Place to Be and Richmond MIND.
-I have nineteen years experience as a parent and I bring this knowledge to my practice.
+I have 27 years experience as a parent and I bring this knowledge to my practice.

 Before training and practising as a psychotherapist I spent many years in marketing and then as a marketing and systems analyst in the city.